-Leashes are a simple way to give your cat outdoor time, but leashes can be a very different experience for cat owners versus dog owners.
+A well-made cat leash is a simple way to give your fur baby time outdoors and freedom to romp safely there.
+But consider yourself warned: using a leash on your cat is very different from walking a dog.
 Cats aren’t as responsive to human commands as dogs because they have evolved a different response to human companionship.
 If you think you’ll use a leash because your dog uses one, prepare yourself.

 It’s safest to use a cat harness with a leash because cats may slip out of their collar more easily than dogs will.
 A harness ensures your cat is secured but has freedom of movement within the boundaries of the leash.

-Make sure your harness fits your cat snuggly, but not too snug.
+Make sure your harness fits your cat snugly but not too tightly.
 You should be able to fit two fingers underneath the harness without a struggle.
 Leashes should be lightweight, but tough — woven nylon is often a good choice.

 Preparing your cat